andrewpbray/141-course-materials/labs/07-numerical-data.md

     different for those who exercise at least three times a week and those who don’t.

-8. Now, a non-inference task: Determine the number of different options there are in the dataset for the `hours_tv_per_school_day` there are.
+8. Now, a non-inference question: How many unique answers are there in the dataset to the question regarding television viewing?
+    (`hours_tv_per_school_day`)

 9. Come up with a research question evaluating the relationship between height or weight and sleep.
 Formulate the question in a way that it